 After re-visits are complete, schools expect to hear back from families as soon as possible.
 While you want to take time to carefully consider all of your options, do plan to respond to schools in a timely fashion.

 Note that it is very important to carefully read each contract before accepting or denying an offer.
 Schools often ask families to put down a monetary deposit alongside a signed contract to hold their spot for next year.
 However, some schools hold families accountable for a full year’s tuition if they pull out of a contract, so we highly recommend reading the fine print.

 If you’ve accepted an offer after confirming waitlist spots at other schools, don’t forget to notify those schools to release your waitlist spots.

-Once you’ve completed the three Rs, you can get started on your fourth R: relaxing.
+Once you’ve completed the three Rs, you can officially wrap up the admissions cycle get started on your fourth R: relaxing.
 Your kid is signed up for school next year!
 Remember to take a moment to celebrate all of the effort that you and your family put into this process, and look forward to the exciting next steps to come in your student’s development.